docQodly/docs/docs/studio/pageLoaders/states.md

 ### Standard Actions

-Standard actions in webform states are integral to defining the webform’s behavior in response to user interactions:
+Standard actions in Page states are integral to defining the Page’s behavior in response to user interactions:

 - <Column.List align="center" justifyContent="between">
 	<Column.Item width="55%">